-- a) person pseudonym: - A person pseudonym is a substitute for the holder's name which is regarded as representation for the holder's civil identity.
-It may be used in all contexts, e.g., a nickname, the pseudonym of an actor, or a phone number. - b) role pseudonym: - The use of role pseudonyms is limited to specific roles, e.g., a customer pseudonym or an Internet account used for many instantiations of the same role "Internet user".
+A person pseudonym is a substitute for the holder's name which is regarded as representation for the holder's civil identity.
+It may be used in all contexts, e.g., a nickname, the pseudonym of an actor, or a phone number.

+b) role pseudonym:

+The use of role pseudonyms is limited to specific roles, e.g., a customer pseudonym or an Internet account used for many instantiations of the same role "Internet user".
 The same role pseudonym may be used with different communication partners.
-Roles might be assigned by other parties, e.g., a company, but they might be chosen by the subject himself/herself as well. - c) relationship pseudonym: - For each communication partner, a different relationship pseudonym is used.
+Roles might be assigned by other parties, e.g., a company, but they might be chosen by the subject himself/herself as well.

+c) relationship pseudonym: For each communication partner, a different relationship pseudonym is used.
 The same relationship pseudonym may be used in different roles for communicating with the same partner.
+Examples are distinct nicknames for each communication partner.

+18 With the exception of misinformation which may blur the attacker's knowledge (see above).

-Examples are distinct nicknames for each communication partner. - d) role-relationship pseudonym: - For each role and for each communication partner, a different role-relationship pseudonym is used.
-This means that the communication partner does not necessarily know, whether two pseudonyms used in different roles belong to the same holder. - e) transaction pseudonym17: - For each transaction, a different transaction pseudonym is used, e.g., randomly generated transaction numbers for online-banking.
+- d) role-relationship pseudonym: For each role and for each communication partner, a different role-relationship pseudonym is used.
+This means that the communication partner does not necessarily know, whether two pseudonyms used in different roles belong to the same holder.
+On the other hand, two different communication partners who interact with a user in the same role, do not know from the pseudonym alone whether it is the same user. - e) transaction pseudonym19: For each transaction, a different transaction pseudonym is used, e.g., randomly generated transaction numbers for online-banking.
 Thus, there is at least no possibility to link different transactions by equality of pseudonyms.
-Therefore, transaction pseudonyms can be used to realize as strong anonymity as possible.
-18
+Therefore, transaction pseudonyms can be used to realize as strong anonymity as possible.20

 The strength of the anonymity of these pseudonyms can be represented as the lattice that is illustrated in the following diagram.
-The arrows point in direction of increasing anonymity, i.e. $A \to B$ stands for "B enables stronger anonymity than A".
-19
+The arrows point in direction of increasing anonymity, i.e. $A \rightarrow B$ stands for "B enables stronger anonymity than A".21